How to Start Exercising While Avoiding the Most Common Beginner Fitness Mistakes

 13. Plenty of bad information on the web, but plenty of good too.

 Just know that if you’ve found information from quality people on the web, in a lot of cases, they’re all just saying the same stuff but in their own words and preferences.
 Try not to pay attention to too many people.
 And sometimes they’re speaking to highly specific crowds that may, or may not, have relevance for you.
+For example, if your goal is to lose fat, then a reading a blog about competitive bodybuilding isn’t going to give you much value.

 www.examine.com (for supplements)